couples therapy

 PACT draws on more than three decades of research on developmental neuroscience, attachment theory and arousal regulation.
 Since 2008, the PACT Institute has trained more than 4,000 practitioners across North America, Europe, and Australia and has expanded the training to three levels.

-“Your therapist will create experiences similar to those troubling your relationship and help you work through them in real time during the session.
+“Sebastian will create experiences similar to those troubling your relationship and help you work through them in real time during the session.
 You will increase awareness of moment-to-moment shifts in your face, body, and voice, and pay close attention to these as a couple.”

 PACT has gained a reputation for effectively treating even the most challenging couples.
 For more information visit http://www.thepactinstitute.com.
 Tatkin is the author of three well-received books about relationships—Wired for Dating, Wired for Love, and Your Brain on Love—and is coauthor of Love and War in Intimate Relationships.